Bochner integral: Radon–Nikodym property

 It is known that the space $\ell_1$ has the Radon–Nikodym property, but $c_0$ and the spaces $L^{\infty}(\Omega),$ $L^1(\Omega),$ for $\Omega$ an open bounded subset of $\R^n,$ and $C(K),$ for $K$ an infinite compact space, do not.
 Spaces with Radon–Nikodym property include separable dual spaces (this is the Dunford–Pettis theorem) and reflexive spaces, which include, in particular, Hilbert spaces.

+Probability

+The Bochner integral is used in probability theory for handling random variables and stochastic processes that take values in a Banach space.
+The classical convergence theorems—such as the dominated convergence theorem—when applied to the Bochner integral, generalize laws of large numbers and central limit theorems for sequences of Banach-space-valued random variables.
+Such integrals are central to the analysis of distributions in functional spaces and have applications in fields such as stochastic calculus, statistical field theory, and quantum field theory.